FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 2. enable traffic log
 3. config static route
 - static route to AKS vnet subnet via Port1
-- default route to internet via Port2 when use fortiweb in twolegs mode
+- default route to internet via Port2 when use fortiweb in twoarms mode
 - static route to your client IP (your azure shell) via Port1

 ```bash